-- Focus on converting significant pipeline of potential clients and on-boarding new customer referrals and lines of enquiry. - Focus on distribution of our core IP (data) through established GIS platforms. - Pursue white labelling opportunities to leverage the Aeeris completed products. - Product, service and technology innovation.
+- Focus on converting significant pipeline of potential clients and on-boarding new customer referrals and lines of enquiry.
+Several of these prospects would be material if realised and use established platforms and services. - Focus on distribution of our core IP (data) through channel partners in the GIS industry. - Pursue white labelling opportunities to leverage the company's GIS platform and technology. - Further work on our Climate Risk Reporting platform and development of new services requested by our major customers.